sztomi/dotpup/README.md

 This performs the operations for the current platform or (optionally) for a different platform.
 This is useful when you are setting up on a new machine.

+## TODO

+Windows suppport is lacking at the moment, but I do intend to add it.